-For the District's accounting year ending December 31, 2022, the amount of expense recognized by the District for the TESRS plan for provider members was \$3,312.
-The District's proportionate share of the collective net pension liability was \$74,264 and the District's proportion of the collective pension liability was 0.181% as of the measurement date of August 31, 2022, which is the date of the most recent TESRS Report on Pension Information, a decrease of 0.019% from the prior year.
-The District has made \$3,312 in contributions on behalf of Provider members as of December 31, 2022, of which \$3,312 was after the measurement date of August 31, 2022.
-The District has recognized \$33,527 of deferred outflows of resources and deferred inflows of resources of \$373.
+For the District's accounting year ending December 31, 2024, the amount of expense recognized by the District for the TESRS plan for provider members was \$30,386.
+The District's proportionate share of the collective net pension liability was \$344,673 and the District's proportion of the collective pension liability was 0.321% as of the measurement date of August 31, 2024, which is the date of the most recent TESRS Report on Pension Information, an increase of 0.140% from fiscal year August 31, 2022.
+The District did not make contributions on behalf of Provider members as of December 31, 2024.
+The District has recognized \$152,830 of deferred outflows of resources and deferred inflows of resources of \$-0-.

-NOTE 11.
+NOTE 10.
 NOTES PAYABLE

 On December 15, 2020, the District entered into a \$5,062,500 promissory note with Government Capital Corporation to finance the fire station facilities and a communications tower.
 This note is secured with ad valorem tax funds.
 Beginning December 29, 2021 and ending December 29, 2027, annual installments of \$764,277.26 are due each December 29th.
 The interest rate is 1.40%.
+This note was assigned to TIB Correspondent Lending during the prior fiscal year.